treebee/elixir-arrow/README.md

 **DISCLAIMER:**

 - **It's NOT an offical library of the Apache Arrow project**
-- It's an early WIP and mostly experimental, nothing but production ready.
+- It's an early WIP and mostly experimental, far from being production ready.
 - I'm quite new to Elixir and I've basically no experience with Rust, so cut me some slack, please :D.
 - It's currently a 3-in-1 library, Arrow, Parquet and DataFusion, but in the future it would be nice to have those as separated libs